TimvanDenHout/CRUD/README.md

 # CRUD

-This CRUD is made a practice for school
+This CRUD is made as practice for school

 ## Assignment